Linear vs Nonlinear FEA’s

 We often get asked what the difference is between linear and nonlinear FEA.
 Linear FEA is the perfect tool for the job it is designed for.
 But it is much simpler than nonlinear FEA.
+Learn all you need to know about FEA here at Martin’s Rubber.

 The kind of engineering simulation facilitated by FEA has become a fundamental part of the design and development process in most product development cycles, and students leaving university now are generally familiar with linear simulation techniques.
 Even if (don’t worry – we won’t tell) you finished your degree before CAD packages that included linear FEA software were available, most mechanical engineers worth their salt nowadays know how to use standard FE analysis to simulate the performance of a component in situ.

-Nonlinear FEA, however, is not often taught in most undergraduate engineering courses because such a detailed knowledge of rubbers is required to conduct an accurate nonlinear analysis.
+Nonlinear FEA, however, is not often taught in most undergraduate engineering courses because such detailed knowledge of rubbers is required to conduct an accurate nonlinear analysis.
 So, if you’re wondering why your engineering team isn’t able to pull a nonlinear FE analysis out of the bag for a rubber component, don’t give them a hard time – it’s a pretty niche area!

 How is nonlinear FEA used?